bstachmann/git-workshop/markdown-git-uebungen/aufgabe-repository-untersuchen-en.md

 nav_order: 3
 ---
-# Exercise - Repository untersuchen
+# Exercise - Investigating the repository

-Hier geht es darum, herauszufinden, was in einem Repository enthalten ist.
+This is about finding out what is in a repository.

-## Tipps
+## Tips

-* `git log` zeigt alles Commits, die im aktuellen Branch enthalten sind.
+* `git log` shows all commits that are in the current branch.
-  - `--oneline` macht die Ausgabe kompakter.
+  - `--oneline` makes the output more compact.
-* `git show <some-commit>` zeigt Details zu einem Commit
+* `git show <some-commit>` shows details about a commit
-* Mit `~` Adressiert man Vorgänger eines Commits,
-  z.
-B. ist `HEAD~2` der Vorvorgänger von `HEAD`.
+* With `~` you can address predecessors of a commit, e.g. `HEAD~2` is the predecessor of the predecessor of `HEAD`.
-* `git branch` und `git tag` listen vorhandene Branches und Tags auf.
+* `git branch` and `git tag` list existing branches and tags.
-* Mit `git switch <branch-name>` kann man auf andere Branches wechseln.
+* With `git switch <branch-name>` you can switch to other branches.
-* Mit `git switch --detach <commit>` kann man auf beliebige Versionen wechseln.
+* With `git switch --detach <commit>` you can switch to any version.
-* Mit `git restore -s <commit> -- <datei-oder-pfad>` kann man *Inhalte* beliebiger Versionen von Dateien/Pfaden in den Workspace holten.
-Es wird dabei nicht auf das angegebenen Commit gewechselt, sondern nur Dateiinhalte in den Workspace geholt.
-Die betroffenen Dateien werden als `modified` angezeigt und können Commited werden.
+* With `git restore -s <commit> -- <file-or-path>` you can get *contents* of any version of files/paths into the workspace.
+It does not switch to the specified commit, but only fetches file contents into the workspace.
+The affected files are displayed as `modified` and can be committed.

 # Setup

-Im Verzeichnis `repo` wartet ein Git-Projekt darauf, untersucht zu werden.
+In the `repo` directory, a Git project is waiting to be examined.

-<h2>Step 0 - START <!-- UEB/Repository untersuchen/0 --></h2>
+<h2>Step 0 - START <!-- UEB/Investigating the repository/0 --></h2>

 <pre><code>$ <b>cd repo</b><br><br><br></code></pre>

-<h2>Step 1 - Branches zeigen <!-- UEB/Repository untersuchen/1 --></h2>
+<h2>Step 1 - Show branches <!-- UEB/Investigating the repository/1 --></h2>

 Start in directory `git-uebungen/aufgaben/<unknown>`.

-Zeige an, welche Branches es gibt.
-Zeige jetzt den Commit-Graphen über alle Branches an.
+Show which branches exist.
+Now show the commit graph across all branches.

-<h2>Step 2 - Branch wechseln <!-- UEB/Repository untersuchen/2 --></h2>
+<h2>Step 2 - Switch branch <!-- UEB/Investigating the repository/2 --></h2>

 Start in directory `git-uebungen/aufgaben/<unknown>`.

-Wechsle auf den Branch `feature-a`.
-Sieh Dir den Inhalt der Datei `bar` im Verzeichnis `foo` an.
-Wechsle zurück auf `main`.
+Switch to the `feature-a` branch.
+Look at the content of the `bar` file in the `foo` directory.
+Switch back to `main`.

-<h2>Step 3 - Tags zeigen <!-- UEB/Repository untersuchen/3 --></h2>
+<h2>Step 3 - Show tags <!-- UEB/Investigating the repository/3 --></h2>

 Start in directory `git-uebungen/aufgaben/<unknown>`.

-Zeige alle Tags an.
+Show all tags.

-<h2>Step 4 - ⭐ Inhalte vergangener Versionen untersuchen <!-- UEB/Repository untersuchen/4 --></h2>
+<h2>Step 4 - ⭐ Investigate contents of past versions <!-- UEB/Investigating the repository/4 --></h2>

 Start in directory `git-uebungen/aufgaben/<unknown>`.

-Lasse dir anzeigen, welche Dateien es im Workspace gibt.
-Lasse Dir anzeigen welche Dateien es in vorigen Commit gab.
-Wechsle zum vorigen Commit, und untersuche, wie der Workspace dannn aussieht.

-Wechsle dann wieder auf `main` zurück.
+Show which files exist in the workspace.
+Show which files existed in the previous commit.
+Switch to the previous commit and examine what the workspace looks like then.

+Then switch back to `main`.

-<h2>Step 5 - ⭐ Hole alten Stand einer einzelnen Datei zurück. <!-- UEB/Repository untersuchen/5 --></h2>
+<h2>Step 5 - ⭐ Restore old state of a single file. <!-- UEB/Investigating the repository/5 --></h2>

 Start in directory `git-uebungen/aufgaben/<unknown>`.

-Die Datei `hallo-welt` wurde nach dem `release1.0` bearbeitet.
-Dem Kunden gefällt das nicht.
-Stelle den alten Zustand mit einem neuen Commit wieder her.
+The file `hallo-welt` was edited after `release1.0`.
+The customer does not like it.
+Restore the old state with a new commit.

 <pre><code>repo $ <b>cd ..</b><br><br><br></code></pre>

-[To the exercise](loesung-repository-untersuchen-en.html){:style="position: fixed; right: 10px; top:60px" .btn .btn-purple}
+[To the solution](loesung-repository-untersuchen-en.html){:style="position: fixed; right: 10px; top:60px" .btn .btn-purple}

 [To the overview](../../ueberblick-en.html){:style="visibility: hidden"}